- Getting there and getting around

 Horses and mountain bikes are not permitted on walking tracks in Glass House Mountains National Park.
 Mountain bikes are permitted on fire management trails.

-Shared trails for mountain bikes, walkers and horses are provided nearby in Glass House Mountains Conservation Park.
+Shared trails for mountain bikes, walkers and horses are provided nearby in Glass House Mountains Regional Park.

-The Glass House Mountains Conservation Park was previously part of Beerburrum Forest Reserve and includes two sections—The Basin and Black Rock sections.
+The Glass House Mountains Regional Park was previously part of Beerburrum Forest Reserve and includes two sections—The Basin and Black Rock sections.

 The Basin section is located between Wamuran and D’Aguilar on the former Caboolture—Kilcoy Rail Line.
 This area allows horseriding, mountain-bike riding and walking.
 Best access points are O’Shea Road and Raeen Road.